seedcase-project/seedcase-website/community/contribute/index.md

 -   How to manage and coordinate tasks and deadlines
     -   ....?
 -   formal posts (aim to publish in zenodo, and other outlets?)

-## Steps

-1. How to work together effectively and optimally
-    -   CONTRIBUTING
-        -   Workflow (Github)
-        -   When we work together, how often
-        -   Which communication channels?
-(Discord/Slack/Zoom/etc)
-    -   GOVERNANCE
-        -   e.g. in general I'm responsible for overall plan and structure of project but that doesn't mean others don't get decision.
-We work as a team, each with areas of responsibilities but we all have a stake in this.
-    -   CODE OF CONDUCT
-        -   How do we want to work together and behave.
-        -   How to resolve conflict.
-2. How to share knowledge and skills learned and experiences (inside and outside of team) (-docs)
-    -   blog/\*
-3. Design, architecture, and technologies (-docs)
-    -   design.md
-    -   architecture/api.md
-        -   decisions/why-rest-api.md
-        -   decisions/why-django-or-flask.md
-    -   architecture/backend.md
-        -   decisions/why-sqlite-or-parquet.md
-    -   architecture/frontend.md
-        -   decisions/why-...

-## Questions

--   Name for the product?
--   Do we make a new GitHub org or use steno-aarhus?
--   How many repos?
-    -   one for product
-        -   including product docs, reference docs, general usage, etc
-        -   gh-pages/built docs as website, but not part of installation
-    -   one for website/docs
--   Multiple packages or one single one?